backstage/backstage/docs/backend-system/building-plugins-and-modules/02-testing.md

 Utilities for testing backend plugins and modules are available in `@backstage/backend-test-utils`.
 This section describes those facilities.

-## Testing Backend Plugins
+## Testing Backend Plugins and Modules

-To facilitate testing of backend plugins, the `@backstage/backend-test-utils` package provides a `startTestBackend` function which starts up an entire backend harness, complete with a number of mock services.
+To facilitate testing of backend plugins and modules, the `@backstage/backend-test-utils` package provides a `startTestBackend` function which starts up an entire backend harness, complete with a number of mock services.
 You can then provide overrides for services whose behavior you need to adjust for the test run.
+The function also accepts a number of _features_ (a collective term for backend [plugins](../architecture/04-plugins.md) and [modules](../architecture/06-modules.md)), that are the subjects of the test.

 The function returns an HTTP server instance which can be used together with e.g. `supertest` to easily test the actual REST service surfaces of plugins who